 Where you’ll feel your plan

 A few places in the product surface plan-derived numbers directly:- Sidebar usage tile.
-Your current plan and one headline usage number (typically “deployments this month”) are pinned at the bottom of the left rail on every page.
+Your current plan and one headline usage number are pinned at the bottom of the left rail on every page.

 - Settings → Billing.
 Full plan details, your current usage against each limit, and the upgrade/downgrade controls.